Working to improve the lives of children and adults with mental illnesses and their families

 • Children's Psychiatric Hospitalization (Just Updated!)
 What you need to know when a child is hospitalized.
 (Published June 2013) Download, here.

-• Hope For Recovery (Just Updated!)
+• Minnesota's Adult Mental Health Resource Guide: Hope for Recovery (Just Updated!)
 A resource booklet for navigating the mental health system in Minnesota.
 (Published April 2013) Download, here.

 • Adult Psychiatric Hospitalization - What you need to know when a loved one is hospitalized.
 (Published July 2012) Download, here.